campadrenalin/deje-games/README.md

 deje-games
 ==========

-Turn-based games using DEJE as a rule-enforcing concurrency engine.
+Turn-based games using [DEJE][deje] as a rule-enforcing concurrency engine.

 These simple games are designed to provide a fun, debuggable playground for developing DEJE, demonstrating (and testing) DEJE's ability to validate events in a distributed system.